aws-samples/eks-workshop/content/intermediate/265_spinnaker_eks/testing-helm.md

 ```
 // commenting for file for docker image generation
 ```

+{{% notice info %}}
--  Ensure that the image tag (APP_VERSION) you are adding below does not exist in the ECR repository `eks-microservice-demo/test`
+Ensure that the image tag (APP_VERSION) you are adding below does not exist in the ECR repository `eks-microservice-demo/test` otherwise the trigger will not work.
+Spinnaker pipeline only triggers when a new version of image is added to ECR.
+{{% /notice %}}

 And then run the below command in Cloud9 terminal.